London Underground rolling stock numbering and classification: Types of Unit

 On most lines, trains are formed from a pairing or triplet of units.
 Units are 'single-ended', where there is a driving cab at one end only, or 'double-ended', where there is a driving cab at both ends.
 In addition, some units have no driving cabs, and thus must always be included in the middle of a formation of units.

 Car Classification

 The different types of car used to make up electric multiple units are referred to by a series of codes, described below:

+Ends

 On most lines, the end cars of units are described as 'A' end cars or 'D' end cars ('B' end until the 1930s).
 In general, the 'A' end is the north or west end and the 'D' end is the south or east, but the reverse applies on the Bakerloo line.
 On lines with a loop at the end that allows trains to turn round (e.g. at Heathrow Terminal 4 on the Piccadilly line and Kennington on the Northern line), this system cannot apply rigidly.